bacemkarray/discord-to-trello/README.md

-A project I did in the summer of 2024.
-It connects a Discord bot to a Trello board and allows users to add/remove cards on that board by reacting with emojis on a Discord channel.
-Hosted on EC2.
+This project connects a Discord bot to a Trello board and allows users to add/remove cards on that board by reacting to messages with emojis in a channel.
+It was completed in the summer of 2024.
+I revisited it to practice SSH'ing into an EC2 instance instead of manually writing the code into one like I did the first time.

+I will consider refactoring this entire project into something that meets my standards of coding, but until then it remains a simple albeit messy service that I was able to provide to a small community.